Farisa-11/OptiCrop-Smart-Agricultural-Production-Optimization-Engine/docs/Epic-1-Define-Problem-and-Understanding/01-Specify-the-Business-Problem.md

 Agriculture plays a vital role in ensuring food security and supporting economic development.
 However, farmers often face difficulties in selecting the most suitable crop due to variations in soil composition, climate conditions, rainfall patterns, and environmental factors.
 Incorrect crop selection can result in poor yield, inefficient use of resources, increased production costs, and financial losses.

-The OptiCrop: Smart Agricultural Production Optimization Engine is designed to address these challenges by providing intelligent crop recommendations based on soil and environmental parameters.
+The **OptiCrop: Smart Agricultural Production Optimization Engine** is designed to address these challenges by providing intelligent crop recommendations based on soil and environmental parameters.
 The system leverages machine learning and predictive analytics to help farmers make informed decisions and improve agricultural productivity.

 ---

 ## Problem Statement

 Farmers frequently struggle to determine which crop is best suited for their land and prevailing environmental conditions.
-Traditional decision-making methods often rely on experience and assumptions, which may not always produce optimal results.
+Traditional farming practices primarily rely on farmers' experience and historical knowledge, which may not accurately reflect current soil and environmental conditions, leading to suboptimal crop selection.

 The absence of a data-driven crop recommendation system can lead to: